Slimakoi/Sankaku.py/README.md

   <br>
 </h1>

----

 #### What is this?
 Sankaku.py is a Python API for communicating with Sankaku Complex's Servers while pretending that you're an App User.
-This is mostly accomplished by spoofing Device Configuration Headers, while objectifying and organizing Amino Response Data, so that actually doing anything is easier.
+This is mostly accomplished by spoofing Device Configuration Headers, while objectifying and organizing Sankaku's Response Data, so that actually doing anything is easier.

 #### How do I use this?